 Doctors in the United States usually use the following drug:

-Alternatives are drugs such as leuprolide and goserelin that stop the pituitary gland from signaling the testicles to produce testosterone.
-Doctors periodically do blood tests to monitor the drug’s effects on liver function, as well as other tests (including bone density tests and blood tests to measure testosterone levels).
+Medroxyprogesterone and leuprolide stop the pituitary gland from signaling the testicles to produce testosterone.
+They thus reduce testosterone levels and the sex drive.
+Doctors periodically do blood tests to monitor the effects of these drugs on liver function, as well as other tests (including bone density tests and blood tests to measure testosterone levels).
 It is not clear how useful these drugs are in women who are pedophiles.

 Antidepressants called selective serotonin reuptake inhibitors (SSRIs) may also be helpful.
 They may help control sexual urges and fantasies.
 They also decrease the sex drive and may cause erectile dysfunction.